akshayKhot/akshayKhot.github.io/_posts/2021-3-13-linux-firewall-guide.md

 title: A Guide to Firewall on Linux
 ---

-When you are tying to set up a new Linux server, dealing with firewalls can get quite overhwelming.
-Here's a a beginner's guide to firewalls on Linux.
+When you are trying to set up a new Linux server, dealing with firewalls can get quite overwhelming.
+Here’s a beginner’s guide to firewalls on Linux.

 Traffic into or out of a computer is filtered through "ports," which are relatively arbitrary designations appended to traffic packets destined for use by a particular application.